 Who makes up the House of Delegates?

-- 132 delegates, two from each ASDA chapter (voting members) sit on the House floor
+- 132 delegates, two from each ASDA chapter (are voting members that) sit on the House floor

 - The Board of Trustees